 - a.
-Within five business days after the Complaint is filed, the Student Disciplinary Officer or his/her designee shall complete a preliminary investigation of the incident, and schedule a meeting with the Student against whom the Complaint was filed in order to discuss the incident and the charges.
+Within five business days after the Complaint is filed, the Student Disciplinary Officer or his/her designee shall complete a preliminary investigation of the incident, and schedule a meeting with the Student against whom the Complaint was filed in order to discuss the incident and the allegations.
 In the event that additional time is necessary, the Student will be notified.
 After discussing the Complaint with the Student, the Student Disciplinary Officer or his/her designee shall determine whether the student committed the alleged conduct, and whether the alleged conduct constitutes a violation of the Student Code of Conduct. - b.
 The Student shall have 5 business days from the date contacted by the Student Disciplinary Officer to schedule the meeting.
 This initial meeting may only be rescheduled one time.
 If the Student fails to respond to the Student Disciplinary Officer within 5 business days to schedule the meeting, reschedules the meeting more than once, or fails to appear at the meeting, the Student Disciplinary Officer will consider the available evidence without Student input and make a determination - c.
 In the event that a Complaint alleges violations of the Student Code of Conduct by more than one Student, each Student's disciplinary proceeding, as well as any appeals relating to that proceeding, shall be conducted individually. - d.
 If the Student Disciplinary Officer or his/her designee determines that the Student has violated the Student Code of Conduct, he/she shall impose one or more disciplinary sanctions consistent with those described below.
-If the Student Disciplinary Officer or his/her designee determines that the alleged conduct did not occur, or that the conduct was not a violation of the Student Code of Conduct, he/she shall not impose any disciplinary sanctions on the student and the investigation shall be closed. - After a determination that a Student has violated the Student Code of Conduct, the Student Disciplinary Officer or his/her designee may impose one or more of the following sanctions: - a.
-Restitution-A Student who has committed an offense against property may be required to reimburse the Technical College or other owner for damage to or misappropriation of such property.
-Any such payment in restitution shall be limited to the actual cost of repair or replacement. - b.
-Reprimand- A written reprimand may be given to any
+If the Student Disciplinary Officer or his/her designee determines that the alleged conduct did not occur, or that the conduct was not a violation of the Student Code of Conduct, he/she shall not impose any disciplinary sanctions on the student and the investigation shall be closed. - e.
+After a determination that a Student has violated the Student Code of Conduct, the Vice President for Student Affairs or the technical college president's designee may impose, without referral to the Hearing Body, one or more of the following sanctions.
+Notification shall be sent to the student and the person(s) who initially filed the complaint.